ithamarSpitz/CPP_EX2_24/README.md

 # Graph Algorithms Library

 This library provides implementations of various graph algorithms in C++.
-Below is a brief description of each algorithm and its corresponding function in the library.
+Below is a brief description of each function in the library and its corresponding algorithm.

 ## Algorithms.hpp and Algorithms.cpp